simeonYanev/Product-Preview-Card/README.md

 ### Continued development

-I think that I've successfully copied the desktop version of the disign but still have to work on my responsive design skills.е
+I think that I've successfully copied the desktop version of the disign but still have to work on my responsive design skills.

 ## Author